CWHer/TinySimulator/README.md

 2. We assume the underlying machine with two levels of hierarchical memory.
 The slow memory (e.g., NVMe) CAN NOT be directly used in computation, but it supports full-duplex loading & storing.

-3. We assume fast memory allocation & copy is immediate without any time elapse.
+3. We assume fast memory allocation & copy is immediate without any time elapsing.

 4. For simplicity, we DO NOT consider technics like re-materialization.
 (TODO)

-5. We assume pruning is output channel wise.
+5. We assume pruning is output channel-wise.
 Thus, if an operator is not pruned entirely, it can pass gradient to its predecessors.

 6. We support operator-level (channel-wise) parallelism to further reduce the memory footprint.